drcode/lisperati-1000-diy/README.md

 You will want to add heatshrink and fishtape to prevent electrical shorts: Note that the back of the LCD is electrically conductive and therefore cannot be touched by any of the circuit boards for proper functioning.

 ## Software Configuration

+This computer is definitely optimized for text entry, not a UI interface.
+Hence, I recommend installing a console-only version of linux.
+A Raspbery Pi Zero kit will usually come with an SD cards containing the NOOBS installer, which will allow you to install a console version of the Raspbian OS.
+If you are not presented with a Console-only option, simply install Raspbian with a UI and run `sudo raspi-config` to enable a boot directly into a console.

+Begin the installation by connecting the Pi Zero to a traditional HDMI monitor.
+Once the OS is ready, you can configure it to run properly on the ultrawide LCD.
+In order to drive this LCD, you will need to add the following to the bottom of `/boot/config.txt`:

+``
+hdmi_group=2
+hdmi_mode=87
+hdmi_drive=2
+hdmi_force_mode=1
+hdmi_timings=480 0 30 30 30 1920 0 6 6 6 0 0 0 60 0 66000000 7
+max_framebuffer_width=1920
+max_framebuffer_height=1920
+framebuffer_width=1920
+framebuffer_height=480
+display_rotate=1
+``

+After those changes and a reboot, Raspbian should correctly display on the ultrawide LCD.

+Another change you will want to make is to increase the console font size.
+Do this by editing `/etc/default/console-setup` to include the following:

+``
+FONTFACE="TerminusBold"
+FONTSIZE="16x32"
+``

+After that change and a reboot, the console should be using a comfortably-large font.

+_(Note: The Raspbian console uses color variation to indicate font boldness, causing the default console font to use a grey color by default... not pure white.
+Most console-based editors/etc will adjust for this, defaulting to brighter, pure white text.)_